Generalized solution of the paraxial equation: Summary

 Apart from some specific parameter values for which previously known beams (Gaussian, Bessel-Gaussian, modified Bessel-Gaussian) are obtained from the general formula (\ref{famsol}), the spatial distribution of the energy density exhibits certain new properties.
 In particular, a characteristic feature is the existence of two ``branches'' between which the irradiance transfers in the course of wave propagation.
 Other peculiarities (such as the appearance of two families of rings, etc.) have been shown in the figures.
 The phase distribution of the derived waves generally presents a rather intricate pattern that also includes singularities at certain specific locations.

 Due to the numerous applications of structured light, it seems that the theoretical derivation of its interesting new forms, which are supposed to be practically realizable (e.g. by appropriately illuminating a computer-generated hologram or computer-controlled spatial light modulator), seems to be of a certain value.
 At the same time, it should be emphasized that (\ref{famsol}) offers considerable scope for modification due to the presence of several parameters at the experimentalist's disposal.
+This property might be for instance used to model the assymmetries of the real aberrated beams with defects caused by experimental setup.
+An attempt to account for asymmetries in the perturbative way and to decompose the distortion in the base of cylindrical LG modes was proposed in~\cite{lf}.
+The beam found in this paper has an already built-in asymmetry that can be controlled through accessible parameters, so it seems that it might be more feasible than the use of strictly cylindrical beams.

+In conclusion, it can be said that by properly choosing the values of the parameters, this beam can be made closer to real experimental situations than idealized beams showing beautiful mathematical symmetries.